Slow Cooker Breakfast Casserole with Artichokes

-Slow Cooker Frittata with Artichoke Hearts, Roasted Red Pepper, and Feta is delicious and easy for a low-carb breakfast and if you haven’t cooked eggs in the slow cooker you may be pleasantly surprised!
-Use Slow Cooker Recipes to find more recipes like this one.
+This Slow Cooker Breakfast Casserole with Artichokes also has red pepper and Feta and it’s delicious and easy for a low-carb breakfast!
+And if you haven’t cooked eggs in the slow cooker you may be pleasantly surprised.

 I admit I was a little skeptical the first time I tried cooking eggs in the slow cooker.
 But that experiment was such a success, and it taught me two things about slow-cooked eggs.
 First, the finished dish will be a little softer than something similar that’s cooked using higher heat on the stove (which actually makes it perfect to store in the fridge and reheat later.)

 And second, the long slow cooking time infuses the eggs with the flavors from the other ingredients in a way that produces delightful results.
-This Slow Cooker Frittata with Artichoke Hearts, Roasted Red Pepper, and Feta would be a lovely dish to put in the slow cooker while you open presents on Christmas morning, for a mid-day brunch, or a light dinner.
+This Slow Cooker Breakfast Casserole with Artichokes would be a lovely dish to put in the slow cooker any time you want breakfast that’s ready in a few hours, or it would be delicious for a mid-day brunch, or a light dinner.

 If you haven’t tried eggs in the slow cooker yet, give it a try!

-How to Make Slow Cooker Frittata with Artichoke Hearts, Roasted Red Pepper, and Feta:
+How to Make Slow Cooker Breakfast Casserole with Artichoke:

 - Start by draining a can of artichoke hearts.
 (If the budget doesn’t permit the whole artichoke hearts like this, pieces will work just as well.)

 - I wanted the artichoke hearts spread throughout the egg, so I cut them into pieces that were fairly small.